d2l-ai/d2l-en/chapter_deep-learning-basics/mlp-scratch.md

-# Implementing a Multilayer Perceptron from Scratch
+# Implementation of Multilayer Perceptron from Scratch

 Now that we learned how multilayer perceptrons (MLPs) work in theory, let's implement them.
 First, import the required packages or modules.